Misc

 Mississippi River Pool 15

-The water level is stable at 5.8 feet at Rock Island.
+The water level is steady at 4.5 feet at Rock Island.
 The water is clear.
-Water temperature is around 71 degrees.
+Water temperature is around 77 degrees.
 Channel Catfish - Excellent: Try stink bait rigs near shore to catch abundant catfish.
 Freshwater Drum - Excellent: Worm rig with egg sinker fished along shore in moderate current will catch this consistent biter.
 Smallmouth Bass - Good: Try fishing along the many rock lines with moderate current to catch abundant smallmouth bass.
 Pool 15 can be an overlooked spot for smallmouth; you need be along the abundant rock lines in moderate to fast current.
 Smallies live in rock areas with current.

 Water level has been somewhat stable the past six weeks.
 Quality fishing has returned to the river.
 If you have angling questions, please call Bellevue Fisheries Management at 563-880-8781.